 So, you put a recipe in front of me for “the perfect chocolate chip cookie” and you’d better believe I am going to put you to the test on that claim!

-I found his recipe over at Annie’s Eats and couldn’t resist putting it to the test.
+I found the original recipe over at Annie’s Eats and couldn’t resist trying it out.
 Especially since today is apparently National Chocolate Chip Day.
 (I have no proof to back that up but hey, I’ll take any excuse to bake!) :o)

 Perfect is a strong word, and one I don’t use lightly… but I must admit that these cookies are pretty darn close, if not perfection themselves.